ike97/CS_194_Assignment_1/README.md

 The following **extensions** are implemented:

-[Done] Replaced the text describing the tip (“poor”, “good”, etc) with emojis.
+* Replaced the text describing the tip (“poor”, “good”, etc) with emojis.
-[Done] Centered text inside editables
+* Centered text inside editables
-[Done] Added the ability to split the bill across any number of people.
+* Added the ability to split the bill across any number of people.

 ## Video Walkthrough